 That moldy container of…something…at the back of the fridge.
 The milk that went south.
 The oversized salad that got soggy.
-June 5 is World Environment Day and the theme this year - with a focus on eliminating food waste – is Think.
-Eat.
-Save.
+Does this sort of food waste sound familiar?
+Here’s a stat that might want you to consider how to prevent food waste:

 According to the UN Food and Agriculture Organization (FAO), every year 1.3 billion tonnes of food is wasted.

 From growing produce and raising livestock (whether you do it yourself or trust a farmer to do it) to delivery and preparing meals, the effort, expense, and resources that go into putting food on our tables is enormous.

 But I don’t have food waste!

 Yes, I’ve had people tell me that they don’t have food waste because it goes to their compost pile or the chickens.
 And sure, technically that’s true.
 Heck, some of us even grow food specifically for our chickens.

 But that’s different than buying five pounds of spinach in a plastic container at the big box store, using one pound of it, and then finding that it turned all slimy overnight.
 I have been guilty of this.